 If I don’t want to return to work, can I negotiate with my employer to continue working from home?
 Can an employer refuse my request and is there a risk I might be dismissed?

-As previously explained the law is there to protect employees and regardless of length of service and should you be able to show that you have whistle blown you are protected by the law if you report any concerns over health and safety and you therefore should not be put at a detriment for doing so.
+Whistleblowing includes reporting any concerns relating to health and safety and you therefore should not be put at any detriment for doing so.
 Should you be dismissed you could potentially have a claim for an automatic unfair dismissal.

 I believe I may be developing symptoms of coronavirus and have to self-isolate.
 Will I still get paid if I self isolate when my colleagues return to work?